sigurpol/papi-polkadot-populate/paseo_ahm_guide_to_create_nominators.md

 # Test via --dry-run

 Each command supports the `--dry-run` option, which shows what the tool would do w/o actually submitting anything.
-It's usually fast and give you a basic confidence on what the tool will perform for real.
+It's very fast and give you a basic confidence on what the tool will perform for real.

 # [Optional - You can skip it] Test Creation and Staking of accounts on WAH